 1. Cost savings

-The investment in a strategy consultant is an important decision and by doing so, you will save time and money versus doing it yourself.
-You do not have to recruit and hire highly skilled resources.
-Instead, they are on demand and can scale the solution to meet your budget.
-In addition, by engaging strategy consultants, you will add time back to day-to-day operations, rather than adding new projects that typically require reprioritizing your team’s job responsibilities.
+But you don’t have to recruit and hire highly skilled resources.
+Instead, they’re on-demand and can scale the solution to meet your budget.
+In addition, by engaging strategy consultants, you will add time back to day-to-day operations, rather than adding new projects that typically require reprioritizing your team’s job responsibilities and with increased planning cycles.

 Strategy consultants will contribute dynamic new approaches to your solutions by: